ecgu/ecgu.github.io/_projects/anth2a_winter2026.md

 related_publications: false
 ---

+_Last updated_: 01-06-2026

 This is a page for Introduction to Sociocultural Anthropology (ANTH2A) with James Egan.
+I am one of six TAs that are here to ensure that you succeed in this course.
 Here you will find information and materials that are not required for the course, but will be helpful if you want a good score and develop skills that will help you through your college experience and beyond.
 If the information is not on Canvas, it will be here.
 More will be added in the coming weeks!

 ##### My email: ecgu [at] uci [dot] edu